masoncj/masoncj.github.io/_posts/2022-12-29-event_arch/2022-12-29-event_arch.md

-**Challenges**
+#### Challenges

 * **Asynchronous and eventually consistent**: Asynchronicity enables resilience but it also means that not all parts of the system are in sync.
-Care must be taken to design events that constrain the impact of dependencies between events and and user interfaces  that set appropriate expectations of recency and up-to-dateness.
+Care must be taken to design events that constrain the impact of dependencies between events and user interfaces should set appropriate expectations of recency and up-to-dateness.

 * **Data is forever**: Once written, event data cannot be retracted as later events may depend on them.
 We ended up with several different "angry little" events that we had to work around.
 This durability also complicates GDPR compliance and the right to be forgotten.
-It's important to give yourself tools to handle this, whether  encrypting data for later shredding, reprocessing
+It's important to give yourself tools to handle this, such as the ability to encrypt data for later shredding, or to reprocess events when a mistake is discovered.
 We are also at work on tools to allow carefully controlled rewriting of history when absolutely necessary.

 * **Kafka's (a) Beast**: We ran into several issues with Kafka itself that required several rounds of problem-solving.
 In particular, it's difficult to precisely clone Kafka topics due to how Kafka implements transactions.
-Also, Kafka has several different timeouts it's important to be aware of an tune appropriately.
+Also, Kafka has several different timeouts it's important to be aware of and tune appropriately.

 We'll discuss several of these issues in later posts.

-TODO: lessons learned